Last updated on September 10th, 2023 at 12:15 pm

 There are a lot of reasons why this data varies so much.
 It could be incompetent techs.
 Bad research team (like Exley himself).
 It could be bad reagents.
 It could be anything.
 But extremely high variability in data means only one thing – it’s bad science that cannot be interpreted easily or competently.
 But the anti-vaccine religion seems to dismiss this right out of hand.

-Of course, this isn’t the first time that Exley has shown us bad data with regards to aluminum and brain disease.
-He took brain samples from 10 Alzheimer’s disease patients, and once again, ignoring the need for controls, show high variability of data.
-In essence showing us nothing.
+Of course, this isn’t the first time that Exley has shown us bad data with regard to aluminum and brain disease.
+He took brain samples from 10 Alzheimer’s disease patients, and once again, ignoring the need for controls, showed high variability of data.
+In essence, it shows us nothing.